-If you have chosen Orange County divorce mediation, then you have already expressed an interest in resolution.
+If you have chosen mediation, then you have already expressed an interest in resolution.
 We will work hard with you to ensure that the focus never changes.

 “How long will the orientation process take?”

-The Orange County divorce mediation orientation will take between 2 to 4 hours of time, depending on your particular facts and issues in your divorce case.
+Orientation will take between 2 to 4 hours of time, depending on your particular facts and issues in your divorce case.
 Many times, we can charge you a flat fee for this divorce mediation orientation so you and your spouse can take your time with us and make the best of the first session.
-Our Orange County divorce mediation attorneys will offer you flexible scheduling so that you and your spouse can be sure to find time to meet with us.
+Our attorneys will offer you flexible scheduling so that you and your spouse can be sure to find time to meet with us.

 “Should my spouse and I bring any paperwork to us to the orientation?”

-During the orientation process of an Orange County divorce mediation, you and your spouse can bring with you the basic financial documents which will include you and your spouses pay stubs, the last three years of tax returns as well as any bank and brokerage statements.
+During the orientation process of mediation, you and your spouse can bring with you the basic financial documents which will include you and your spouses pay stubs, the last three years of tax returns as well as any bank and brokerage statements.
 If you and your spouse have any retirement accounts or 401(k)s, though statements will also be helpful.
-If you and your spouse wish to bring additional paperwork to the orientation, our Orange County divorce mediation attorneys will be happy to sit down and discuss the additional paperwork with you.
+If you and your spouse wish to bring additional paperwork to the orientation, our mediators will be happy to sit down and discuss the additional paperwork with you.